ecow/liroma/README.md

 - It MUST support re-mastering features (e.g. implement a VST HOST)
 - It SHOULD support video sources
 - It SHOULD support latency sync with video (e.g. lipsync feature)
-- It MUST NOT introduce any digital processing out of the user's control.
-That is, the path of the digital signal MUST be traceable END-TO-END
+- the path of the digital signal MUST be traceable END-TO-END; this means the any transformations to the digital signal performed by the player, by the plugins, and by the DSP MUST be documented and declared
+- it MUST allow to bypass all processing from the input to the DAC (bit-perfect mode)

 If not all features can be fulfilled by a single sw player, different specialized players CAN be adopted.
-For example a SW player for files and a VST host for external digital sources.
+For example a SW player for files, a special player for DRM protected streams, a VST host for re-mastering external digital sources, etc. etc.

 > Note that some old OS and a few of audio drivers introduce a system level processing that resample digital audio and apply other unclear transformation.
 ALL audio feature at operative system level MUST be disabled.
-All DSP MUST occur at player level or at re-mastering level (e.g. VST plugins)
+All digital signal processing MUST occur at re-mastering level (e.g. VST plugins) or at speaker management level.

 The player system is also responsible for the upmixing and for the auralization (e.g. from stereo to 7.1 channels) of the digital sources.